Convolutional neural network: Convolutional layers

 Convolutional layers convolve the input and pass its result to the next layer.
 This is similar to the response of a neuron in the visual cortex to a specific stimulus.
 Each convolutional neuron processes data only for its receptive field.

 Although fully connected feedforward neural networks can be used to learn features and classify data, this architecture is generally impractical for larger inputs (e.g., high-resolution images), which would require massive numbers of neurons because each pixel is a relevant input feature.
 A fully connected layer for an image of size 100 × 100 has 10,000 weights for each neuron in the second layer.
 Convolution reduces the number of free parameters, allowing the network to be deeper.
 For example, using a 5 × 5 tiling region, each with the same shared weights, requires only 25 neurons.
-Using regularized weights over fewer parameters avoids the vanishing gradients and exploding gradients problems seen during backpropagation in earlier neural networks.
+Using shared weights means there are many fewer parameters, which helps avoid the vanishing gradients and exploding gradients problems seen during backpropagation in earlier neural networks.

 To speed processing, standard convolutional layers can be replaced by depthwise separable convolutional layers, which are based on a depthwise convolution followed by a pointwise convolution.
 The depthwise convolution is a spatial convolution applied independently over each channel of the input tensor, while the pointwise convolution is a standard convolution restricted to the use of $1\times1$ kernels.